-But for the intended engineering of the results of an AAI analysis neither the everyday language mode $L_0$ nor the pictorial language mode $L{pict}$ is sufficient.
-What is needed is a 'formal language' $L{\epsilon}$ which can easily be used for logical proofs, for automated computations, as well as for computer simulations.
-One good candidate for such a formal language is a language using mathematical graphs which are additional enriched with formal expressions for properties and changes between states.
-This allows an automatic conversion into automata which can simulate all these processes.
-For more details see the chapter 9 called 'AS and AM Philosophy'
+The 'mathematical language' L{math} can easily be used for logical proofs, for automated computations, as well as for computer simulations.
+The language of mathematical graphs additional enriched with formal expressions for properties and changes between states allows an automatic conversion into automata which can simulate all these processes.
+Additionally one can apply automatic verification for selected properties, e.g. for non-functional requirements.